Lower School Curriculum

 Music class centers on music history, music theory and performance.
 By listening to music, singing, playing an instrument, reading music and learning about the history of music student build an appreciation, if not, a passion for this area of study.
 Reading notes on the treble clef, identifying notes above and below the music staff, rhythms, time signature are included in the fifth grade curriculum.
 Students have two major performances every year and each will start (or continue with) a band instrument.
 Music meets twice a week in the music room.

-In the grades 2-5, students are exposed to the languages of Spanish and Mandarin in a natural approach.
-Our focus is on creating an immersion experience in which students receive meaningful comprehensive input via role-plays, chants, songs, games, poems and dialogues.
-At the end of the Lower School years students should have familiarity with basic vocabulary and rudimentary styles of conversation.
+At the end of the lower school years, students should have familiarity with basic vocabulary and rudimentary styles of conversation.
 In order to encourage global citizenship, special attention is paid to culturally authentic materials and activities such as: art crafts, foods, greetings, etiquette and customs of the countries studied.

 By second grade, students review all that has come before in grade one and then move into certain areas more deeply.
 They study place value, addition, subtraction, and begin multiplication and division.
 Problem solving is a major focus in every unit.